Child Tax Credit and the Credit for Other Dependents

 5. Additional Child Tax Credit = Lesser of #3 or #4

-It seems that Congress intended to limit the Additional Child Tax Credit to the lower of either the taxpayer's payroll tax liability or to the unused portion of the child tax credit, to limit any possible refund.
-15% of earned income is very close to the 15.3% payroll tax on earned income that is assessed on employees, the employer paying 1/2 of that, so Steps 1 and 2 seem to be designed to limit the additional credit to slightly less than the full payroll tax liability on the earned income.
-So a self-employed taxpayer who had no earnings as an employee would always select Step 1, since that will always exceed Step 2.
+It seems that Congress intended to limit the Additional Child Tax Credit to the lower of either the taxpayer's payroll tax liability or to the unused portion of the child tax credit, to limit refunds: 15% of earned income is very close to the 15.3% payroll tax on earned income that is assessed on employees, the employer paying 1/2 of that, so Steps 1 and 2 seem to be designed to limit the additional credit to slightly less than the full payroll tax liability on the earned income.
+So a self-employed taxpayer who had no earnings as an employee would always select Step 1 since that will always exceed Step 2.

 Note that Steps 2, 3, and 5 ensure that the child tax credit, unlike the earned income credit, will never exceed the taxpayer's total tax liability.
 So although it is a refundable tax, in that it reduces payroll tax liability, it is not a negative tax.
 However, 2 other refundable credits are listed after the Additional Child Tax Credit in the Payments section of Form 1040: